DigitalE4rth/AuroraDialogEnhancer/README.md

 ### 🥰 Acknowledgements

-* **Eric Scofield** - German translation.
-Thank you for being such a pure German patriot and Monster Hunter fan!(⁠ ⁠≧⁠Д⁠≦⁠)🍻(⁠≧⁠▽⁠≦⁠).
-* [Meowmaniac](https://github.com/Meowmaniac) - Testing, criticism, Dutch translation.
+* [Meowmaniac](https://github.com/Meowmaniac) - Testing, criticism.
 Thanks for listening to me whining and constantly testing all the janky code.
 Sorry for the bug that took up all the space on your hard drive)))0) /^._.^\ฅ🔪
 * [NDS](https://github.com/nestdimon) - Criticism, architectural consulting, whine listening.
 Thank you for your time, opportunities and support.
 Thank you, I mean it...(((*°▽°*)八(*°▽°*)))♪
 * **Tortuga** - Testing, whine listening.
 Thank you for testing the program at least at the very end of development) Someday we will all get together again and play DnD...
 Someday (⁠ ⁠≧⁠Д⁠≦⁠)🏰🎲🐲(⁠≧⁠▽⁠≦⁠)
 * [Vobraz](https://github.com/Vobraz) - OpenCV consulting, criticism.
 This guy even rebuilt OpenCV for me, reducing the original size of the program from 60 MB to 24 MB...
 I asked him a lot of questions to understand the intricacies of the work, but in the end, having studied everything, I wrote my own super lightweight version of OpenCV, which is why the application size became...
 2 MB.
 Well...
 It happened) Anyway, thanks, you're awesome! 🤩💯🔥ヾ(⌐■_■)ノ♪